nicholasthorn/LearnRussian/README.md

 * ~~Deal with multiple English words getting flattened into a single Russian word (e.g. head/mind/brains -> голова)~~

-* Deal with English words that have multiple translations available (e.g. time -> время/раз/час/срок)

-* Limit/randomize number of words swapped - can be overwhelming if dictionary has hundreds of entries.

-* Maintain capitalization after translation.
+* ~~Maintain capitalization after translation.~~

-* Some way of automatically extending the available dictionary.
-Google Translate API is paywalled though. :'(
+* Some way of automatically extending the available dictionary - perhaps allowing the user to do so.

 * ~~Show the gender of words in the Reference dictionary.
 This information already exists in dictionary.txt.~~